fp7mplane/protocol-ri/doc/protocol-spec.md

 One convenience feature complicates this somewhat: when the temporal scope is not absolute, multiple specifications may have the same literal temporal scope but refer to different measurements.
 In this case, the current time at the client or component when a message is invoked can be taken as part of the message's identity as well.

-Implementations may use hashes over the values of the message's identity sections to uniquely identify messages.
+Implementations may use hashes over the values of the message's identity sections to uniquely identify messages; e.g. to generate message tokens.

 # Representations and Session Protocols